aehng/Lecture-Notes/Module6/Lec38-Wed_Apr_19/README.md

 I'd love to hear what you'd like to learn a little more about, and what topics may pique your interest!
 There is a Canvas discussion thread called **Ask Me Anything** (Canvas Sidebar -> Discussions).
 There you can post questions you've been dying to ask all semester, and I will do my best to answer them in the last lecture.

-You will receive **10 participation points** for posting/responding in this thread.
+You will receive **10 participation points** for posting in/responding to this thread.
 If you'd rather share your question in the Discord `#AMA` channel instead of on Canvas, just post a link to your question on Discord so I can credit the participation points to you.
 You are encouraged to strike up a discussion on each others' questions, and your participation will help craft our final lecture!

 *The AMA thread will be locked at midnight on Friday, April 21st to give me time to put the lecture together*